 Image via Forever 21

-The countdown timer creates FOMO since many customers fear missing out on the chance to buy their favorite items at a discounted rate.
+That last line creates a sense of urgency since many customers fear missing out on the chance to buy their favorite items at a discounted rate.

 Image via Booking.com